Dilia, New Mexico on Route 66

 The “new” town of Dilia was probably established in the late 19th century, as its Sacred Heart Church, also known as the Sagrado Corazon Church, was built in 1900.
 The town was said to have been named for the daughter of one of its settlers.
 The community received a post office in 1911, which lasted until 1968, when residents received mail from La Loma, about four miles west on the Pecos River.

 Route 66 came through the town in 1926, boosting its economy.
-However, the town remained small because it does not appear on the 1927 Road Map printed by Rand McNally.
+However, the town remained small because it did not appear on the 1927 Rand McNally Road Map.
 The Automobile Blue Book described the section between Santa Rosa and Romeroville as “gravel, sandy dirt, and stone, some of which is poor.”

 Dilia was bypassed by Route 66 in 1937, with the new alignment making a more direct route to Albuquerque from Santa Rosa.